shivam12345kesarwaniS/Credit_Risk_Modelling_Clasification/README.md

 - **SMOTE-Tomek**: For balancing the dataset and improving recall for defaulters.
 - **Logistic Regression & WOE**: For model building and feature transformation.
-- **AUC, Gini, KS Statistics**: For evaluating model performance. les influencing credit default risk, providing insights into key drivers of risk.
+- **AUC, Gini, KS Statistics**: For evaluating model performance.
-Tools and Techniques Used:
-SMOTE-Tomek: To balance the dataset and improve recall for defaulters.
-Logistic Regression & WOE: For model building and feature transformation.
-AUC, Gini, KS Statistics: For model evaluation.# Credit_Risk_Modelling_Clasification